 Property taxes, an issue taken care of by the landlord when you rent, become your responsibility when buying a home.
-You will need to either have them withheld in your house payments or save money to pay them yourself (usually the lender will require that it be withheld).
+You will need to either have them withheld in your house payments or save money to pay them yourself.
 Sometimes, you'll need to do both (if the lender does not hold enough in escrow to cover changing tax rates).
 Owning a home means needing to be very aware of state and local elections, changing tax rates, and changing zoning laws.

 If you are a homeowner, your lender will require you to carry Homeowners' insurance to protect their investment against loss by fire, flood, etc. Protecting yourself against the loss of the contents, lawsuits by anyone injured on your property, and other potential hazards, will be up to you.
 Again, we will discuss this in more detail later, but just like buying a car means considering the cost of insurance, buying a home must mean considering the cost of homeowner's insurance.